 \end{proof}

-The stability of the remaining heteroclinic cycles in the quotient network of the RSP game is given in Theorems \ref{thm:stab-C1}--\ref{thm:stab-C4}.
-The proofs are omitted as they are analogous to that of Theorem \ref{thm:stab-C0}, using the appropriate transition matrices in Appendix \ref{subsec:trans-mat}.
-In the statement of the following theorems it is useful to define
+The stability of the remaining heteroclinic cycles in the heteroclinic network of the RSP game is given in Theorems \ref{thm:stab-C1}--\ref{thm:stab-C4}.
+The proofs are omitted as they are analogous to that of Theorem \ref{thm:stab-C0} using the appropriate transition matrices in Appendix \ref{subsec:trans-mat}.
+In the statement of the following results it is useful to define